RisenCrypto/RisenCrypto.github.io/_posts/2021-8-8-QuadraticSieve.md

 Next we start with first prime in the FB i.e 2 & start sieving the first number in $LS$.

 The First number in the list is 153.
 We cannot sieve it by 2 because it's not divisible by 2.
 Next we try with the next prime in the $FB$, i.e. 3 - it's divisible by 3 & gives 51, 51 again is divisible by 3 giving 17 - i.e. the original number got divided by 3 twice, i.e. one of it's factors is $3^2$.
 Next number in the FB is 13, but 17 is not divisible by 13, so we move on to the next prime in the $FB$, i.e. 17.
-17 divides 17 & give us 1.
+17 divides 17 & the result is 1.
 When we reach 1, it means we have found a Smooth number.
 If we don't reach 1 by the time we try the last prime in the $FB$ (43 in this case), then it means that number we are sieveing is not a Smooth number.
 So either way, we move on to the next number to sieve.

 $153 = 3^2 * 17$